OpenDigitalTwin-Dev/CEM/palace/docs/src/config/boundaries.md

 be the interface layer permittivity for the specific `"Type"` of interface specified.

 `"LossTan" [0.0]` :  Loss tangent for this lossy dielectric interface.

+`"Side" ["SmallerRefractiveIndex"]` :  Defines the postprocessing side when this dielectric interface is an internal boundary surface (and thus the electric field on the boundary is in general double-valued).
+The available options are:

+  - `"SmallerRefractiveIndex"` :  Take the value from the side where the material index of refraction is smaller (speed of light is larger).
+Typically this selects the vacuum side.
+For anisotropic materials, the index of refraction associated with the principal direction with the smallest value is used.
+  - `"LargerRefractiveIndex"` :  Take the value from the side where the material index of refraction is larger (speed of light is smaller).
+Typically this selects the non-vacuum side.